brian-bk/fyoo/README.rst

 But arguments on Fyoo precurse the Flow subcommand, so you can provide context in the same way on every different Flow.
+Arguments to `fyoo` will always be the same, but the Flow subcommand may have any arguments it wishes.

 .. code-block:: bash

-    # Arguments to fyoo will always be the same,
-    # to the flow may be different
+    # `hello` has an optional argument --message,
+    # and `touch` has a required argument filename.
+    # But both receive context from the --jinja-context
+    # argument on `fyoo`.

     fyoo --jinja-context='{"a": "any_var"}' \
-      hello --message 'Hello {{ a }}'
+      hello --message 'Hello {{ a }}!'
+    # Hello any_var!

     fyoo --jinja-context='{"a": "any_var"}' \
       touch '{{ a }}.txt'